Yes!! YOU can make a difference….

 “KillDevil Theory” played its first show in the second half of 2006, and was declared a dead entity by the fall of 2007.
 The music community of our area let out a huge sigh of relief.
 Never again would anyone have to play alongside, promote, or contend with the embarrassment that was KillDevil Theory.

-It was a surreal experience for 2008.
-What I got was an email from a fan – from someone outside our town who had somehow HEARD of this “weird band,” how everyone hated them, how they wrote songs of critical social commentary, religion and history…how they played 12 minute songs, and how they sold a 3 song ep for just one dollar.
+It was a surreal experience for 2007.
+What I got was an email from a fan – from someone outside our town who had somehow HEARD of this “weird progressive band,” how everyone hated them, how they wrote songs of critical social commentary, religion and history like a few bands in the 80’s and on top of it actually tried to play challenging music…how they played 12 minute songs, and how they sold a 3 song ep for just one dollar.
 He was excited about independent music, he was excited about the variety of the bands in our area, but most of all he was excited about KillDevil Theory.

 After reading and replying to the email, I went back into the basement and began re-recording and re-mixing some demos…music that I knew was good, music that I knew was not loved by all my immediate peers, but music that I now knew someone out there valued.
 Maybe there were more people out there who would, too.